-- 57. Mr Rivett contrasts Schedule 32 of the Finance Act 2014, which does not contain anything equating limited liability partnerships to general partnerships, indeed in paragraph 3(1) refers to a partnership return "in respect of a partnership".
+57 Mr Rivett contrasts Schedule 32 to the Finance Act 2014, which does not contain anything equating limited liability partnerships to general partnerships, indeed in paragraph 3(1) refers to a partnership return "in respect of a partnership".
 That Schedule 32 does not apply to limited liability partnerships may seem a surprising result, he acknowledges, but it is the effect of closely articulated tax legislation where, he suggests, there can always be deficiencies.
-In support of his argument, Mr Rivett points to the need to insert paragraph 6A in the Schedule, shortly after its enactment, once a gap in coverage was exposed. - 58.
-Mr Rivett adds another point.
+In support of his argument, Mr Rivett points to the need to insert paragraph 6A in the Schedule, shortly after its enactment, once a gap in coverage was exposed.

+58 Mr Rivett adds another point.
 A fundamental ingredient of HMRC's argument as to the application of Schedule 32 to limited liability partnerships is the argument that each LLP is carrying on a trade or business with a view to a profit within the meaning of section 1273(1) of the Corporation Tax Act 2009.
 In the event that they were not carrying on a trade or business with a view to a profit the statutory fiction upon which HMRC's case in these proceedings rests could not apply to deem each to be a partnership for the purposes of Schedule.
-Mr Rivett submits that it would be entirely unconscionable were HMRC to argue in later proceedings (as it did in Ingenious Games v.
-HMRC [2015] UKUT 0105) concerning the LLPs that they were not carrying on a trade or business with a view to a profit, since the aim was to generate not profits but losses for tax relief purposes, in other words that section 1273(1) did not apply. - 59.
-The idea of a separate approach to interpreting tax statutes is rightly dead and buried.
+Mr Rivett submits that it would be entirely unconscionable were HMRC to argue in later proceedings (as it did in Ingenious Games LLP v Revenue and Customs Comrs) concerning the LLPs that they were not carrying on a trade or business with a view to a profit, since the aim was to generate not profits but losses for tax relief purposes, in other words that section 1273(1) did not apply.

+59 The idea of a separate approach to interpreting tax statutes is rightly dead and buried.
 The words in tax legislation must be interpreted in light of the context and scheme of the Act as a whole.
-Regard must be had to the purpose of the provisions, a literal and formalistic approach being eschewed: see for example Barclays Mercantile Business Finance Ltd v.
-Mawson (Inspector of Taxes) [2004] UKHL 51, [2005] 1 AC 684, [28]-[29], per Lord Nicholls, referring to Inland Revenue Commissioners v.
-McGuckian [1997] 1 WLR 991 HL(NI) and Ramsay (W T) Ltd v.
-Inland Revenue Commissioners [1982] AC 300. - 60.
-In ordinary parlance the terms "partnership" and "partners" cover both general and limited liability partnerships and their members.
-There is no reason that this should not be the case with Schedule 32 of the Finance Act 2014, not least with the introductory words of paragraph 3.
-Certainly limited liability partnerships take corporate form.
-However, the default terms for their internal affairs are taken from the Partnership Act 1890 (Limited Liability Partnerships Regulations 2001, 2001 SI No 1090, reg.
-7) and they are probably best regarded as having a hybrid legal character.
-Crucially, whatever the legal character of limited liability partnerships, this cannot be determinative when considering the meaning that the words of Schedule 32 convey.
-That would be a return to the formalism deprecated in the Barclays Mercantile Business Finance Ltd, McGuckian and Ramsay cases. - 61.
-As for the immediate statutory context of Schedule 32, that is the adoption of the accelerated payments regime to partnerships.
-Its scheme and purpose is to make tax avoidance less advantageous in the manner referred to earlier in the judgment.
+Regard must be had to the purpose of the provisions, a literal and formalistic approach being eschewed: see for example Barclays Mercantile Business Finance Ltd v Mawson [2005] 1 AC

+684, paras 28-29, per Lord Nicholls of Birkenhead, referring to Inland Revenue Comrs v McGuckian [1997] 1 WLR 991 and WT Ramsay Ltd v Inland Revenue Comrs [1982] AC 300.